-On June 1, 2021, the Annual General Meeting also approved an increase in the share capital by up to €120.2 million ("contingent capital").
-The contingent capital is used to grant shares to the holders or creditors of convertible bonds and/or bonds with warrants issued by the company up to May 31, 2026.
-The new shares, issued at the conversion or option price to be determined in accordance with the authorization resolution, will participate in the profits from the beginning of the fiscal year in which they are created by the exercise of conversion or option rights or through the fulfillment of corresponding obligations (fiscal year of origin); in deviation from this, the new shares will participate in the profits from the beginning of the fiscal year preceding the fiscal year in which they were created if the Annual General Meeting has not yet passed a resolution on the utilization of the profit earmarked for distribution from the fiscal year preceding the fiscal year in which they were created.
+On June 1, 2021, the Annual General Meeting also resolved to conditionally increase the share capital by up to €120.2 million by issuing up to 12,020,931 new no-par-value bearer shares ("contingent capital").
+The contingent capital serves exclusively to grant shares to the holders or creditors of convertible bonds and/or bonds with warrants or a combination of all these instruments, which are issued by the company in accordance with the authorization up to May 31, 2026 resolved by the Annual General Meeting on June 1, 2021 and grant a conversion or option right to new no-par-value bearer shares in the company or determine a conversion or option obligation or a right to tender and insofar as the issue takes place in return for cash.
+The new shares are issued at the conversion or option price to be determined according to the previously mentioned authorization resolution.
+The contingent capital increase is only to be carried out to the extent that conversion or option rights are exercised, or the conversion/option obligation is satisfied, or shares are tendered, and no other forms of fulfillment are used.
+The new shares will participate in the profits from the beginning of the fiscal year in which they are created by exercising conversion or option rights or through the fulfillment of corresponding obligations (fiscal year of origin); in deviation from this, the new shares will participate in the profits from the beginning of the fiscal year preceding the fiscal year in which they were created if the Annual General Meeting has not yet passed a resolution on the utilization of the profit earmarked for distribution from the fiscal year preceding the fiscal year in which they were created.
+The Executive Board is authorized, with the consent of the Supervisory Board, to determine the further details of the implementation of conditional capital increases.